Breast Implant Removal

 How is breast implant removal performed?

 These are not difficult surgeries.
-Your surgeon enters through the original incisions used to place the implants.
-He then removes the implants.
-If you have any signs of capsular contracture, where scar tissue continues to build around the implant, the hardened capsule of scar tissue will also be removed.
+Depending on the patient’s needs, the incision is typically on the lower part of the breast or if the patient is getting a breast lift with the implant removal, the incision will be made based on the specific breast lift.
+He then removes the implant.
+If you have any signs of capsular contracture, where scar tissue continues to build around the implant, the hardened scar tissue will also be removed.
 If the scar tissue is still soft, it will likely be left in place.
+If you have BII concerns, we will be able to perform a complete En Bloc/Total capsulectomy.
+Capsule removal or leaving it will be based on patient’s needs and concerns.

 What should I expect my breasts to look like after implant removal?